grafana/k6-benchmarks/README.md

 For the purpose of this demonstration, we are using a Linix (Ubuntu Server) machine.
 The instructions will be the same for any Linux distribution.
 This has not been tested on Windows or MacOS.

-The following configuration changes are required to allow the k6 instance to use the full networkcapacity of the server.
+The following configuration changes are required to allow the k6 instance to use the full network capacity of the server.
+Detailed information about these settings can be found in our [OS Fine tuning article](https://k6.io/docs/misc/fine-tuning-os).

 ```shell
 sysctl -w net.ipv4.ip_local_port_range="1024 65535"